How to Recognize Clinical Depression in the Early Stages

 Storm Clouds on the Horizon: Identifying the Early Symptoms of Depression

-Depression is a progressive condition, and while there are continuities between earlier and later symptoms, early stage depression isn’t nearly as mind-altering or life-consuming as the later version.
+Depression affects more than eight percent of the population of people over the age of 20 at any given time.
+It is a progressive condition, and while there are continuities between earlier and later symptoms, early stage depression isn’t nearly as mind-altering or life-consuming as the later version.
 This can catch you unprepared if you aren’t aware of the differences and don’t know what to watch out for.

 Here are some telltale signs of clinical depression in its initial stages: